 2. Job Opportunities

-Utah’s unemployment rate soared in March to a whopping 3.6 percent in contrast to the 2.5 percent reported in February.
-And compared to the national average of 4.4 percent, that’s not too bad.
-But while the current Coronavirus pandemic has affected virtually all segments of the workforce, West Jordan still enjoys a comparatively stable economy.
-The trade and utility sector represents some 7,358 jobs, followed by professional services at 5,284 and healthcare and education at number three the month of December 2019 with an estimated 4,504 positions.
+Utah’s unemployment rate in February 2022 was 2.1 percent in contrast to the 3.5 percent reported two years ago.
+And compared to the national average of 3.6 percent, that’s not too bad.
+But while the Coronavirus pandemic has affected virtually all segments of the workforce, West Jordan still enjoys a comparatively stable economy.
+The trade and utility sector represents some 7,358 jobs, followed by professional services at 5,284 and healthcare and education at number three the month of December 2021 with an estimated 4,504 positions.

 3. West Jordan Schools